 We provide a turnkey operation -- Full training, procedural manuals, forms and complete support.
 Our pre launch offers include special pricing, incentives, financing and no risk guarantees.
 All we ask in turn is for you to spread the word of your success, give us a list of successful professionals you know in other cities and give prospective buyers an honest evaluation of your experience owning one of our web portals.

 If we ask you to swap a hundred-dollar bill with a ten, you will either think we lost our minds, or the bill is counterfeit.
 A wise person would at least check out the bill’s authenticity.
 Yes, our idea and offer will sound too good to be true.
 Voice of America, Inc. has been around for over three decades; webnetinfo.com has been operational for almost a decade.

 There are only two reasons why an individual would not purchase one of our web portals – they didn’t take the time to read all the information herein, or they didn’t understand the information, and didn’t call to allow us to further explain or clarify the concept.
 Any successful business professional can afford one of our web portals.
-Call us after you read the information herein (504) 455-9956.
+Contact us after you read the information herein - firstname.lastname@example.org or (504) 455-9956.

 In the past, providing information to the public was originally limited to newspapers, then radio and then television.
 Now, the World Wide Web allows any individual and/or group to avail news and information to the world.
 Providing news and information to the general public is a very serious and important responsibility.
 An individual can obtain considerable credibility, authenticity and fame in the community by being the provider and operator of a professional and quality News and Information Portal.